-To re-admit a student who previously withdrew in good standing or to admit a student with transfer credits from another practical nursing program, the student must be evaluated and will include previous educational experiences, clinical competency, and applying the educational achievements to meet requirements of specific courses in the practical nursing program.
-This evaluation will be done by the Practical Nursing Program Coordinator.
+To re-admit a student who previously withdrew in good standing or to admit a student with transfer credits from another practical nursing program, the student must demonstrate through academic and clinical evaluation, previous educational experiences, clinical competency, and applying the educational achievements to meet requirements of specific courses in the practical nursing program.
+This evaluation will be done by the Director of Practical Nursing Program.